openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 nGraph has two types for shape representation:
 `ngraph::Shape` - represents static shape.
 `ngraph::PartialShape` - represents dynamic shape.
-That means that rank or some of dimensions are undefined.
+That means that rank or some of dimensions are dynamic (undefined).
 `ngraph::PartialShape` can be converted to `ngraph::Shape` using `get_shape()` method if all dimensions are static otherwise conversion will raise an exception.

 ~~~~~~~~~~~~~{.cpp}